pat-earl/faculty-page/src/teaching/2021-2022/223-adv-sci-program/hw/hw2.md

 Your program must be composed of the following functions with the exact names, formal parameters, and return values:

-* `get_data`: takes a string representing a filename and returns two items.
+* `get_data`: Takes a string representing a filename and returns two items.
 A list containing the standard sales and a list of lists of floats read from the file.
 The outer list has the same length as the number of rows in the files and each inner list has a length of 12.
 That is, each inner list represents a single line of the file.
-* `process_data`: takes a list of lists of floats, the list of standard sales, and returns a list of dictionaries.
+* `process_data`: Takes a list of lists of floats, the list of standard sales, and returns a list of dictionaries.
 Each dictionary must have the following key names and values where the values correspond to the respective inner list:
     * **"Department"**: (int) the department number (the inner list number where the first inner list is 1)
     * **"Average"**: (float) the average of the list
     * **"Above"**: (int) the number of entries greater than or equal to the standard.
     * **"Below"**: (int) the number of entries less than the standard
     * **"Performance"**: (string) The department's performance based number of months above or below the standard.
 Only two values should be "unsatisfied" or "satisfied".
-* `write_to_file`: takes a list of dictionaries of the form returned from `process_data` function and writes the values to a file.
+* `write_to_file`: Takes a list of dictionaries of the form returned from `process_data` function and writes the values to a file.
 The file format is described above.
 This function must use at least one Python format string as part of the implementation.
-The output file must be `out.dat`
+The name of your output file must be `out.dat`.
-* `main`: prompts the user for a filename and calls the other functions with the appropriate arguments.
+* `main`: Prompts the user for a filename and calls the other functions with the appropriate arguments.

 Note that you may create your own helper functions if you wish. *The last line in the script should call the `main` function.*